 It may appear as a painful, small, raised pimple that spreads leaving fine, scaly patches of skin.
 Infected hairs can become brittle and break off causing small areas of temporary hair loss.
 This condition is most often seen in pre-adolescent children.

-Most cases of body ringworm can be treated with medicines from a pharmacy.
+Antifungals products come in a variety of forms such as creams, lotion, powder, spray or gel which can be bought from the pharmacy.
+The choice of product will depend on where on the body the ringworm appears.
 It is important to follow the instructions on the pack carefully.
 Some products need a single application only; others need regular application until after the infection has cleared, to prevent recurrence.
+Some infections are harder to clear and might also require an antifungal tablet.

 See your doctor if your child also has a fever; if non-prescription treatments from the pharmacy have not worked; or if the infection: